DualzIT/Dashball/README.md

 # Dashball
-As in a dashboard for all devices
+As in a dashboard for all devices.

 It is a work in progress.